Mohammed Dahlan: Oslo years

-Dahlan was chosen to head the Preventive Security Force in Gaza after the signing of the Oslo Accords.
-He built up a force of 20,000 men, making him one of the most powerful Palestinian leaders, dealing regularly with the CIA and Israeli intelligence officials.
+Dahlan became involved in negotiating the Oslo Peace Agreement.
+He was chosen to head the Preventive Security Force in Gaza after the signing of the Oslo Accords.
+He built up a force of 20,000 men, making him one of the most powerful Palestinian leaders, dealing regularly with the Central Intelligence Agency and Israeli intelligence officials.
 His forces were accused of torturing Hamas detainees throughout the 1990s, allegations Dahlan denies.
 During this period Gaza was nicknamed "Dahlanistan" due to his power.
-His reputation was damaged in the Karni scandal of 1997 when it was revealed that Dahlan was diverting 40% of the taxes levied at the Karni Crossing (an estimated one million Shekels a month) to his personal bank account.
+His reputation was damaged in the Karni scandal of 1997 when it was revealed that Dahlan was diverting 40% of the taxes levied at the Karni Crossing (an estimated one million shekels a month) to his personal bank account.

 Second Intifada

-In 2001 he upset Yasser Arafat by beginning to call for reform in the Palestinian National Authority and expressing dissatisfaction with a lack of coherent policy.
+In 2001 he upset Yasser Arafat by beginning to call for reform in the Palestinian National Authority (PA) and expressing dissatisfaction with a lack of coherent policy.

 In 2002, he resigned his post as head of the Preventive Security in Gaza in the hope of becoming Interior Minister; this did not occur, and he was offered a post as security adviser but rejected it.
 In April 2003, he was appointed the Palestinian Minister of State for Security by Mahmoud Abbas, despite the objection of Arafat.
-By September he had been ousted when Abbas resigned as Prime Minister, and was replaced by Hakam Balawi.
+By September he had been ousted when Abbas resigned as prime minister, and was replaced by Hakam Balawi.

 He repeatedly tried to campaign on a reform and anti-corruption ticket and tried to profile himself as an outspoken critic of Arafat, although many observers dispute his personal integrity.
 Nevertheless, Dahlan and his followers in internal Fatah elections won over most of the Fatah sections in Gaza.

 In 2004, Dahlan was assumed to have been behind week-long unrest in Gaza following the appointment of Arafat's nephew Moussa Arafat as head of Gaza police forces.
 This appointment was considered by some a deliberate step to weaken Dahlan's position before the Israeli disengagement from the Gaza strip and sparked massive protests.